KazariEX/dxup/packages/nuxt/README.md

 </template>
 ```

-It can be triggered on the `name` property of an object literal constrained by the `RouteLocationRaw` interface.
+It can be triggered on the `name` property of an object literal constrained by the `RouteLocationRaw` type.

 ### 6. unimport